Oleg Maskaev: Professional career

 Maskaev won his first title defense against Peter Okhello on December 10, 2006, by unanimous decision.

 Maskaev fought against Samuel Peter for the WBC Heavyweight title on March 8, 2008, and was doing well in the early rounds, despite Peter's repeated rabbit punching and the referee's warnings.
 In the fifth round, Maskaev landed some of his best shots on his opponents chin, but to no avail; Peter was seemingly unaffected, visibly shaking Maskaev.
 Maskaev eventually lost by TKO, with 3 seconds remaining in the sixth round.

 In late 2008, he beat opponent Robert Hawkins by UD after 10 rounds and then defeated the unheralded Rich Boruff on March 14, 2009, via first-round KO, giving him mandatory contender status to the WBC Heavyweight Championship.
 He fought Nagy Aguilera on December 11 of that year in Sacramento, California at the Memorial Auditorium in a tune up fight, but was knocked out in the first round.
 Stunned with an overhand right-left hook combo and knocked down soon after, another barrage by Aquilera hit Maskaev hard, knocking him out.

 Maskaev did not land a punch in the fight, later stating that he would retire following the loss.
 However, he returned to the ring 3 years later, knocking out Owen Beck.
 In 2013, he decisioned Jason Gavern in a 10-round fight.
-His last fight was against Danny Williams, whom he defeated by a 10-round UD on November 4th, 2013, at Krasnodar, Russia.
+His last fight was against Danny Williams, whom he defeated by a 10-round UD on November 4, 2013, at Krasnodar, Russia.
 He retired with a record of 39–7, with 28 KOs.

 As a professional, Maskaev was known for his powerful right-hand punch: he knocked out former WBO heavyweight challenger Derrick Jefferson, contender Alex Stewart, and twice knocked out former WBC heavyweight champion Hasim Rahman.
 However, he was also noted for a weak chin, which was evident in his knockout losses to Oliver McCall, David Tua, Kirk Johnson, Lance Whitaker, Corey Sanders, and journeyman Nagy Aguilera.

 Nationality

-Maskaev was born in Kazakhstan (then part of the USSR) to Mordvin-Ukrainian parents.
+Maskaev was born in Kazakhstan (then part of the USSR) to Mordvin-Ukrainian parents from Soviet Russia.
 Following the end of the Soviet Union, he resided in Uzbekistan for a brief period, representing them at the 1994 Asian Games.
 He has lived in the U.S. since 1999 with his wife, Svetlana, and four daughters.
 He acquired US citizenship in 2004.
 He currently resides in West Sacramento, California, after previously living in Staten Island, New York.
 Before his second encounter with Hasim Rahman in 2006, he said "I would say I'm a proud Russian-American.
 So right now, I'm a citizen of America, of [the] United States...
 Whoever is going to win is going to be American."

 In the run-up to his title defense against Peter Okhello, he stated regarding his citizenship: "Russian.
 I don't want to talk about that anymore.
 I will walk to the ring under the Russian flag and Russian anthem as I'm now a Russian citizen."

 Russian president Vladimir Putin granted him Russian citizenship on December 9, 2006.